ulomau/bucketlist-api/README.md

 # Bucketlist API (Challenge 3)

-This project is an API for a bucket list app, that enables you to keep track of your goals or dreams.
+This project is an API for a bucketlist app, that enables you to keep track of your goals or dreams.

 ## How to run the app

+To run this project, you will need Python 3 installed on your computer.

-- Install Python version >= 3.5
+- Install `virtualenv` and `virtualenvwrapper`.
-- Clone the repository.
+- Clone the repository using `git clone https://github.com/john555/bucketlist-api.git`.
-- Cd into the root the project root folder.
+- Cd into the root the project root folder using `cd <folder_name>`.
+- Create a virtual environment using using `mkvirtual <virtual_environment_name>`.
+- Activate the virtual environment using `workon <virtual_environment_name>` if it isn't activated.
 - Install required packages using `pip install -r requirements.txt`.
-- Configure the `DATABASE_URI` environment variable.
+- Create a database using postgresql and set the value of the `DATABASE_URL` environment variable.
 This is the database connection string.
 - Run the app using the `python run.py` command.

 ## How to run migration script